RominaSSBatista/Genome-thrushes/README.md

 * We would like to thank Louisiana State University Museum of Natural Science, Louisiana State, USA ([LSU](http://www.museum.lsu.edu/MNS/birdcoll.html)) for provide tissue for this research.

-*	We thank [Martin Irestedt](http://www.nrm.se/english/researchandcollections/bioinformaticsandgenetics/staffandcontact/martinirestedt.9003467.html) for his support in the [DNA Laboratory at NRM](https://sites.google.com/site/mslnrm/).
+*	We thank [Martin Irestedt](http://www.nrm.se/english/researchandcollections/bioinformaticsandgenetics/staffandcontact/martinirestedt.9003467.html) for his support at the [DNA Laboratory at NRM](https://sites.google.com/site/mslnrm/).

 *	We also would like to thank [Mats Töpel](http://matstopel.se/), for his support with bioinformatics computer cluster [Albiorix](http://albiorix.bioenv.gu.se/) at the Department of Biological and Environmental Sciences, University of Gothenburg and his constructive advice that greatly helped to improve this repository.